Skip to content

-Session Keys allow you to add multiple signers to smart wallet with scoped permissions that are validated onchain.
+Session Keys allow you to add multiple signers to a smart account with scoped permissions that are validated onchain.
 This unlocks:

 They're ideal for reducing UX friction while maintaining onchain guarantees.

-With session keys, users don’t need to approve every dapp interaction using their main wallet.
-Instead, a dapp can use a session key to perform follow-up actions — fast and frictionless — all within a defined scope.
+With session keys, users don't need to approve every dApp interaction using their main account key.
+Instead, a dApp can use a session key to perform follow-up actions -- fast and frictionless -- all within a defined scope.

 Example: Enabling auto-approval for repeated steps like claiming testnet tokens or submitting votes to reduce user friction of having to sign many transactions.

 Session keys unlock a simplified authentication process by allowing users to interact with apps without needing to confirm each action using their primary key.
-Instead, users create a session key with permissions specific to the app, then the app can use that key for future actions from the apps server or client.
-This speeds up the user interaction and provides a smoother experience and allows apps to have secure server side wallet control.
+Instead, users create a session key with permissions specific to the app, then the app can use that key for future actions from the app's server or client.
+This speeds up the user interaction, provides a smoother experience, and allows apps to have secure server side account control.

 Use session keys to run workflows without needing user input each time.
 Automate: